loqui/im/README.md

 Ubuntu Touch lifecycle script
 ===
-Download the loqui-lifecycle.sh file from the repo's root dir (above), open the Terminal app, make the script executable by running ```Shell chmod 755 path/to/loqui-lifecycle.sh ``` and run it.
+Download the loqui-lifecycle.sh file from the repo's root dir (above), open the Terminal app, make the script executable by running ```chmod 755 path/to/loqui-lifecycle.sh ``` and run it.

 Providers support
 ===